razoumov/publish/02-task-parallelism.md

 ~~~
 var x = 10;
-config var numtasks = 2;
+config var numthreads = 2;
 writeln('This is the main task: x = ', x);
-coforall taskid in 1..numtasks do {
+coforall taskid in 1..numthreads do {
   var count = taskid**2;
   writeln('this is task ', taskid, ': my value of count is ', count, ' and x is ', x);
 }